artefazosya/Norbu_App/index.md

 ## Product
 Norbu is a healthcare mobile app, which provides different techniques to cope with stress: meditation, breathing, games to improve focus.
 The app profits from paid subscriptions, bought by users.
 ### What does Norbu promise to the user?
 Help control stress

-Behaviour -> Barrier -> Benefit

 ## First open/Onboarding
 <img src="What worries you.jfif" alt="drawing" width="200"/>
-- Options do not correspond to the question, recommendations or question should be reformulated:
+- Options do not correspond to the question, **recommendations or question should be reformulated**:
  "what worries you" - "trouble falling asleep" or
  "what would you like to achieve" - "Improve sleep"